algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 **Second Version**:

-This version was modified according to the first version feedback.
+This version was modified according to the first version's feedback.

 ![Version Two Mockup](./img/design/version_two_mockup.png)

-For this version, the cards (wine, cheese, meals) has been reduced as well as the font size and pictures, giving a more recent feeling about the application. \
+For this version, the cards (wine, cheese, meals) have been reduced as well as the font size and pictures, giving a more recent feeling about the application. \
-Also, the brown color has been slightly lighten up to have a more harmonious page. \
+Also, the brown color has been slightly lightened up to have a more harmonious page. \
-Home button has been replaced by the [BiteMatch Logo](#logo). \
+The "Home button" has been replaced by the [BiteMatch Logo](#logo). \
 Finally, Intermarché's logo has been implemented in the middle of the top bar.

 **Arabic Version**:

-This application will be translated in many languages to be used by the most people possible.
+This application will be translated into many languages to be used by the many people possible.
 You can find which languages will the application be translated too at the following part, [Languages](#languages).

-However, some languages aren't writting the same way as europeans do (up-to-down or right-to-left) which is the case of Arabic.
-Therefore, another design with a different layout has been designed to avoid issues when cretaing the application on bubble.
+However, some languages aren't written the same way as Europeans do (up-to-down or right-to-left), as is the case with Arabic.
+Therefore, another design with a different layout has been designed to avoid issues when creating the application on Bubble.

-Here is a picture of the arabic Mockups:
+Here is a picture of the Arabic mockups:

 ![Version Two Mockup In Arabic](./img/design/version_two_mockup_arabic.png)